Taking your driving test is one of the most daunting experiences you will ever face in your lifetime, no matter what your age is.

-You may have passed this months ago, but it doesn't hurt to go over it a few more times before your practical test to ensure you are fully aware of road signs, speed limits, and right of ways.
+You may have passed this months ago, but it doesn't hurt to go over it a few more times before your practical test to ensure you are fully aware of road signs, speed limits, and the right of way.
 These are three things during the practical that could prove challenging if you are not 100% sure about them.

 Whether you pass or fail, the examiner will have some really useful feedback for you at the end of your test to help you develop and get even better.

 If you fail, they will explain why and how you failed, as well as what you could do differently next time.
-If you pass, it's a real humbling experience to hear those words, as well as any little mistakes that could be worked on.
+If you pass, it's a really humbling experience to hear those words, as well as any little mistakes that could be worked on.

-We hope these tips help you pass your test, whether it be your first or 13th that you are undertaking.
+We hope these tips help you pass your test, whether it be your first or the 13th that you are undertaking.
 The number one tip though is to remain calm, don't panic, or let yourself get flustered even if you make a mistake as this could make you make a more serious error.
 Good luck!